Skip to main content

 Brodie is a member of the Tax Section of the North Carolina Bar Association.

-Brodie earned his undergraduate degree at the University of North Carolina at Chapel Hill and completed course work in preparation for the CPA exam at North Carolina State University.
-Brodie received his law degree from Campbell University and has been licensed in North Carolina since 1984.
+Brodie earned his BA from the University of North Carolina at Chapel Hill and completed course work in preparation for the CPA exam at North Carolina State University.
+He earned his J.D. from Campbell University School of Law.

 Click here for more information about Brodie.